uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 There is an old and well-accepted adage that states, “It takes a village to raise a child.”
 The removal of Aboriginal children from their villages was seen as a necessary step in the achievement of assimilation.
-However, not only did the Government of Canada take the children from their homes, but it also then proceeded to destroy the cultural and<!--x-->
-functional integrity of the communities from which the children came and to which they would return.
+However, not only did the Government of Canada take the children from their homes, but it also then proceeded to destroy the cultural and <!-- page 278 -->functional integrity of the communities from which the children came and to which they would return.

 Christian teachings were a fundamental aspect of residential schools.
 Aboriginal children were taught to reject the spiritual ways of their parents and ancestors in favour of the religions that predominated among settler societies.